anapaoh/evidence1-ICM/README.md

 + Can explore multiple paths simultaneously
 + Typically requires more complex implementation

-Due to theese reasons I used FDA.
+Due to theese reasons I used DFA.

 MODEL: